gajjardarshithasmukhbhai/LeetCode-QA-JavaScript/README.md

 - **Time Complexity**: Insert/Delete: O(log n), Peek: O(1)
 - **Space Complexity**: O(n)
 - **Use Cases**: Priority queues, finding k largest/smallest elements

+## When to Use
+- When you need to repeatedly find the minimum or maximum element
+- When implementing priority queues or schedulers
+- When you need to maintain a sorted order with frequent insertions/deletions
+- When solving problems involving "top K" elements
+- When you need to merge multiple sorted sequences efficiently

+## Use Cases
+1. **Priority Queue Systems**: Task scheduling, process management
+2. **Graph Algorithms**: Dijkstra's shortest path, Prim's MST
+3. **Data Stream Processing**: Finding median, top K frequent elements
+4. **Memory Management**: Garbage collection algorithms
+5. **Load Balancing**: Distributing tasks based on priority
+6. **Real-time Systems**: Event scheduling, deadline management

 ## LeetCode Examples
 - **215. Kth Largest Element in an Array** - Use min heap to find kth largest